varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/data-markowitz.md

 Further, the correlation does not appear in the expected portfolio return ({prf:ref}`defn-portfolio-return`); thus, by carefully selecting assets with low correlation, the overall risk of a portfolio can be reduced without impacting the return (all else being equal).

-### Risky assets only
+### Markowitz allocation for risk assets only
 In the risky asset only case, the asset set $\mathcal{A}$ is composed only of shares of common stock.

-#### Stocks
-Common stocks, also known as equity securities or equities, represent ownership shares in a corporation.
-Each share of common stock entitles its owner to one vote on any matters of corporate governance that are put to the vote at the corporation’s annual meeting and a share in the financial benefits of ownership.
-The corporation is controlled by a board of directors elected by the shareholders.
-The board meets a few times per year and selects the management team that runs the corporation daily.
-Managers have the authority to make most business decisions without the board’s specific approval.
-The board’s mandate is to oversee the management to ensure that it acts in the best interests of shareholders.

-The two most important characteristics of common stock as an investment are its residual claim and limited liability features:

- * Residual claim means that stockholders are the last in line of all those who have a claim on the assets and income of the corporation.
-In liquidating the firm’s assets, the shareholders have a claim to what is left after all other claimants, such as the tax authorities, employees, suppliers, bondholders, and other creditors, have been paid.
-For a firm not in liquidation, shareholders have a claim to the part of operating income left over after interest and taxes have been paid.
-Management can either pay this residual as cash dividends to shareholders or reinvest it in the business to increase the value of the shares.

- * Limited liability means the most shareholders can lose in the event of the corporation’s failure is their original investment.
-Unlike owners of unincorporated businesses, whose creditors can lay claim to the personal assets of the owner (house, car, furniture), corporate shareholders may, at worst, have worthless stock.
-They are not personally liable for the firm’s obligations.

-#### Markowitz allocation for risk assets only
 The Markowitz allocation problem for a portfolio of risky assets is defined in {prf:ref}`defn-markowitz-risky-assets-only`.

 ````{prf:definition} Risky Markowitz Portfolio
 :label: defn-markowitz-risky-assets-only